 Q: Does this node require an input?

-A: No. The Trigger Node is an input node — it emits data on its own based on schedule.
+A: No. The Trigger Node is a Logic node — it triggers data on its own based on the configured schedule.

 Q: Can I include dynamic values in the payload?